andrewlyden/PyPSA-GB/docs/source/index.rst

 **Developers**

-PyPSA-GB is developed at the Institute for Energy Systems, University of Edinburgh.
+PyPSA-GB development is led by Dr Andrew Lyden at the Institute for Energy Systems, University of Edinburgh.

 Contributors:

 - Andrew Lyden
+- Wei Sun
 - Iain Struthers
 - Seb Hudson
 - Lukas Franken
-- Wei Sun

 **Licence**